Acekorneya/Ark-Survival-Ascended-Server/README.md

 #### Additional Information

-- **PUID and PGID**: These are important for setting the permissions of the folders that Docker will use.
-Make sure to set these values based on your host machine's user and group ID

-- **Folder Creation**: Before starting the Docker Compose file, make sure to manually create any folders that you'll be using for volumes, especially if you're overriding the default folders.

 - **UPDATE_WINDOW_MINIMUM_TIME and UPDATE_WINDOW_MAXIMUM_TIME**: Combined, these two values can allow you to define a time window for when server updates should be performed.
 This can be useful to ensure update driven restarts only happen during off peak hours.

-- **SERVER TRANSFERS**: To ensure successful server transfer, ensure that the CLUSTER_ID is identical across all servers.
-Additionally, create a folder outside the server directory and modify the path (/Path/to/Cluster) in the docker-compose.yaml file within the volumes section.
-Verify that all other docker-compose.yaml files share the same path.

 ---